-The ADF7021 contains four regulators to supply stable voltages to the device.
-The nominal regulator voltage is 2.3 V. Regulator 1 requires a 3.9 Ω resistor and a 100 nF capacitor in series between CREG1 and GND, whereas the other regulators require a 100 nF capacitor connected between CREGx and GND.
+The ADF7021-N contains four regulators to supply stable voltages to the part.
+The nominal regulator voltage is 2.3 V. Regulator 1 requires a 3.9 $\Omega$ resistor and a 100 nF capacitor in series between CREG1 and GND, whereas the other regulators require a 100 nF capacitor connected between CREGx and GND.
 When CE is high, the regulators and other associated circuitry are powered on, drawing a total supply current of 2 mA.
-Bringing the CE pin low disables the regulators, reduces the supply current to less than 1 μ A, and erases all values held in the registers.
+Bringing the CE pin low disables the regulators, reduces the supply current to less than 1 $\mu$ A, and erases all values held in the registers.

 The serial interface operates from a regulator supply.
-Therefore, to write to the device, the user must have CE high and the regulator voltage must be stabilized.
-Regulator status (CREG4) can be monitored using the REGULATOR_READY signal from MUXOUT.
+Therefore, to write to the part, the user must have CE high and the regulator voltage must be stabilized.
+Regulator status (CREG4) can be monitored using the REGULATOR\READY signal from the MUXOUT pin.